HaisiYi/Bayexer/README.md

 * **-j**    the fastq file(s) of index reads

 one or two fastq files are acceptable.
-If only one file is assigned to -j, Bayexer treat the input dataset single-indexed.
+If only one file is assigned to -j, Bayexer treats the input dataset single-indexed.
 If two files are assigned to -j, the dataset is treated as double-indexed.

 * **-o**    the output directory in which the demultiplexed fastq files will be put